yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 - Use the same cloud provider as your application.
 - Locate your cluster in the same region as your application.

-For lowest possible network latency and data transfer costs, deploy your cluster in a virtual private cloud (VPC) on the same cloud provider as your application VPC and peer it with the application VPC.
+For lowest possible network latency and data transfer costs, deploy your cluster in a VPC on the same cloud provider as your application VPC and peer it with the application VPC.
 This configuration also provides the best security.

 For a list of supported regions, refer to [Cloud provider regions](../../release-notes/#cloud-provider-regions).